-In the span of its two lengthy, utterly epic tracks, the instrumental trio effectively conjure forth a beast of blackened heavy metal and doom.
+In the span of its two lengthy, utterly epic tracks, the instrumental trio effectively conjures forth a beast of blackened heavy metal and doom.
 This is immediately recognized upon hearing the first song initiating the album, “The Ghost Dance“.
-This 25 minute-plus composition is a sinister, soul dissecting, slow campaign laden with oppressive doom elements and terror inducing undercurrents.
+This 25 minute-plus composition is a sinister, soul dissecting, slow campaign laden with oppressive doom elements and terror-inducing undercurrents.

 “I try to do different things with each record and this one is no exception.
 This record is visceral and immediate, like the self-titled, while being highly conceptual and dynamic like ‘The Desert Winter’.
 ‘The Ghost Dance’ is probably the best thing that I have written to date.
 ‘The Sun Dance’ is unlike anything that I have ever written before.
 It incorporates my basic philosophies of composition but applies them differently, one that I jokingly call prog-doom.